RPi-Distro/pi-gen/README.md

 # Modified Usage

 To build a Pi OS lite-based image, run litebuilder.sh as sudo from the top directory of the repository.
 Currently configured to be run on Linux based systems, not through docker although that will be sorted in the near future.
 Currently need to work a way to ensure that image is built with latest version of the stem_club repository, and I'm sure there are other QOL changes that can be made.
 For now however, this works as I want it to.
+Turns out that the modified raspi-config is not installing...
+Another problem but not major and shouldn't matter too much anyway.
+But still

 # pi-gen